ombrellus/MewgenicsScriptResources/gon_files_resources.md

 * `TempRangeUp X`
 * `TempDamageUp X`
 * `TempSpellDamageUp X` -- (BUG) When the status is removed, it removes all bonus spell damage
+* `OneUseSpellDamageUp X` -- (BUG) When the status is removed, if it was given in the same damage instance as SpellDamageUp, it removes all SpellDamageUp.

 ### Status applying